William D. Drake: Solo career (2001–present)

-By the late 1990s Drake had composed a very large number of original piano pieces, which Tim Smith then encouraged him to write lyrics for.
+By the late 1990s Drake had composed a number of original piano pieces, which Tim Smith then encouraged him to write lyrics for.
 Smith went on to produce sessions for Drake over the next few years, resulting in the release of the "Melancholy World" single in 2002, followed by Drake's debut solo album William D.Drake which was released on Smith's label All My Eye and Betty Martin Music in 2003.
 (The song "Fiery Pyre" from this album had also found its way onto the Cardiacs and Affectionate Friends compilation album in 2001.)
 As gig offers came in Drake put together a live band with a somewhat shifting line-up, the set list depending on which musicians were available.
 He played at various points over the next five years while working on new material and various projects.

 In February 2007, Drake recorded a session for BBC Radio 6 to promote the next stage of his solo career.
 This consisted of not one but two albums, released simultaneously on two different record labels, both appearing on 5 February 2007.